0

 ---

-3. World War I Simulator : **Functions and Systems to Enhance Immersion**
+3. World War I Simulator : **Features and Systems to Enhance Immersion**

-- "The Austrian Crown Prince has been assassinated.
+- "The Austrian Archduke has been assassinated.
 Austria-Hungary has sent an ultimatum to Serbia.
 How will you respond?"

 - "A revolution is taking place in Russia.
 Will you take this opportunity to attack the Eastern Front?"